 Today, the fishing nets are more of a tourist trap than a fishing trade.
-But, it is still fun to climb on them and have a go at reeling it in, in exchange for small tip!
+But, it is still fun to climb on them and have a go at reeling it in, in exchange for a small tip!

-These guys can be a bit cut throat and demand a tip for every fisherman who is on the fishing net, but give what you feel.
+These guys can be a bit cutthroat and demand a tip for every fisherman who is on the fishing net, but give what you feel.
 I think I ended up giving them 500 rupees.

-Yes, yes, it’s a lot but it did make for a great photo opportunity, experience some of the local culture and help the fisherman out!
+Yes, yes, it’s a lot but it did make for a great photo opportunity, experience some of the local culture, and help the fisherman out!

 I heard from my homestay owner that the fisherman here are very much the middleman and don’t make a lot of cash.
 So, any way to help is always appreciated.

 The best time to come and visit the fishing nets is around sunset when the sky lights up in all different colours!
-If you didn’t want to pay to board one, there are many promenades which provide a free view.
+If you didn’t want to pay to board one, there are many promenades that provide a free view.